-It’s a question we get asked a lot - why don’t you make your backpacks in UK, given that you’re a British company?
+It’s a question we get asked a lot - why don’t you make your backpacks in the UK, given that you’re a British company?
 The answer is not as straight-forward as you might think.
 There are a lot of reasons we aren’t manufacturing in the UK, but there are three big ones that I’ll try to explain:

-The best manufacture in Vietnam.
+The best backpack manufacturers in Vietnam.

 If you examine the label of almost any consumer item, you’ll see the same thing again and again - “Made in China”.
 And it’s true that most backpacks are made in China.
-There’s a lot of backpack manufacturing clustered around southern China which is where we made our first two models of backpack.
+There’s a lot of backpack manufacturing clustered around southern China which is where we made our first two models of the backpack.
 But while China the world’s largest manufacturer of backpacks, it also produces some of the worst.

 The reason?
 Manufacturing in China is geared towards scale.
 And when your supplier is constantly pressing you to increase the volume of your order, they simultaneously cut corners in production.
 Inevitably if you’re a small producer like us, you get pushed to the sidelines.
 The order gets pushed back, customers receive their products late.
 Overall our experience manufacturing in China could have been better.